oyar99/RAG-Scaling-for-QA/src/datasets/musique/README.md

 The dataset's questions follow six distinct reasoning graph structures, all of which can be broadly categorized as:

-1) Multi-Hop question: A question that requires effective multi-hop reasoning, ranging from 2-hop to 4-hop inference.
+1) __Multi-Hop question__: A question that requires effective multi-hop reasoning, ranging from 2-hop to 4-hop inference.
 (e.g., "Who was the sibling of Nannina de' Medici?")

 The dataset can be downloaded directly into this repository by running: